 The Artists' Books Collection Dundee (abcD) was founded in 1999 as the Centre for Artists' Books, located in the Visual Research Centre, the University's space at Dundee Contemporary Arts.
-Launched at the same time as the building in 1999, it was the first combined collection and exhibition space of its kind in the UK.
+Launched at the same time as the building, it was the first combined collection and exhibition space of its kind in the UK.
 A specially designed book display unit was created by Roland Ashcroft and Jeanette Paul, researchers based in the School of Design at Duncan of Jordanstone College of Art and Design.
 From 1999-2002 the collection was curated by publisher and artist Alec Finlay, who staged a number of exhibitions exploring all aspects of the artist's book.

 In 2010 the collection was formally accessioned into the University of Dundee Museum Collections and the following year a re-launch exhibition, cabin:codex was curated by Exhibitions at DJCAD in collaboration with artist David Faithfull.
 Click here for images of the exhibition and here for further information and footage of the accompanying performance events.
 Other exhibitions have included A Book is a Performance and The Book Artist as Explorer.